Wings (Macklemore & Ryan Lewis song): Music video

 The music video then shows a flashback of the young kid back in school wearing Seattle SuperSonics apparel.
 On his way back home all alone, he is followed by three juveniles eyeing him.
-Then there is a scene where the kid has been roughed up and his sneakers stolen as he walks home only with his socks on.
+Then there is a scene where the kid has been roughed up with his backpack and sneakers stolen as he walks home only with his socks on.
 Reaching home, he can barely take off his socks to wear a new clean pair.
 The choosing of the Sonics jersey is poignant to add further autobiographical aspect to the music video again showing that it is about Macklemore's own experiences and about a friend that he knew.

-Then there is a camera cut back to other young boys and girls in "Niketown" in front of a catchy Nike display saying "JUST DO IT."
+Then there is a camera cut back to other young boys and girls in "Niketown" in front of a catchy Nike display saying "JUST DO IT”, along with other people with Nike shoes.
 Then back a final flashback at the young kid wearing a Nike pair dreaming of his first day in school.

 The final shot is back to the original scene at the basketball court with Macklemore still rapping as a grown and much wiser man.

 The music video is full of basketball memorabilia including promotional snapshots of Michael Jordan, many posters of Jordan with wide openly stretched arms, and a #23 jersey, a picture Macklemore replicates himself on cover of the release, with him wearing the #23 Chicago Bulls jersey with a snapshot with exactly the same pose as that of Jordan.

+Despite the whole music video being a warning of consumerism, especially with Nikes, Macklemore is wearing Nikes himself throughout the music video.